sanamedio/log-of-learning/notes-19-oct-2018.md

                target.send(d)
 ```
 - Difference between simple functions and coroutine seems like coroutine maintains a state internally using yield points, whereas functions will start from top.
 It seems more like a useful abstraction then something fundamentally different.
-- [ ] What will happen if I send to same coroutine?
+- [X] What will happen if I send to same coroutine?
 Is it possible to define in such a loopy way?
+Ans: Can't be done.
+Coroutine don't allow this.
+Check dabeaz slides on coroutine.

 ### 24 - Coroutines ~~ OOPS

 - coroutine in the below case is faster than OOPS version
-- [ ] self lookups take time, that contributes to slowness of it
+- [ ] self.lookups take time, that contributes to slowness of it

 OOPS version:
 ```python